RobbieBinnie/useful-scripts/deploy_to_automation_account/README.md

 This program can be used to deploy code to automation accounts

-## running
+## Running the script
-example of how to run it shown in run_deploy_code.ps1, variables:
+Example of how to run it shown in run_deploy_code.ps1, variables listed below:

 | variable name | example | description |
 |---------------|---------|-------------|